 A bachelor's degree in a field like business administration or marketing is a typical requirement for a career in sales management.
 Courses that are helpful for would-be sales directors include economics, marketing, and statistics.
 Some degree programs also require students to complete a professional internship.

 Enter the Workforce

 Most college graduates enter the workplace as sales representatives or management trainees.
 During their first several years, new hires become familiarized with products and operational systems.
 For example, recruits may be required to participate in product training meetings or sales skills seminars.
 Firms may also assign prospective candidates to a rotation in which they can gain insight in several departments of the firm, such as credit or operations.

 An advanced degree like a Master of Business Administration (MBA) may enhance employment opportunities.
 These one- to two-year programs explore concepts in strategic operations and sales management.
 Students may also work one-on-one with outside companies, gaining experience working with upper management and setting sales goals.
 MBA graduates may still need some on-the-job training in order to become sales directors.

 Job Outlook and Salary Information

-The Bureau of Labor Statistics (BLS, www.bls.gov) projected that employment of sales managers, including sales directors, would grow by approximately 5% between 2014 and 2024.
-Additionally, the BLS reported in May 2015 that the median annual salary earned by sales managers was $113,860, with the highest average salaries found in New York, Delaware, Massachusetts, New Jersey, and Virginia.
+The Bureau of Labor Statistics (BLS, www.bls.gov) projected that employment of sales managers, including sales directors, would grow about as fast as average by 5% between 2018 and 2028.
+Additionally, the BLS reported in May 2018 that the median annual salary earned by sales managers was $124,220, with the highest average salaries found in New York, Delaware, Rhode Island, New Jersey, and Virginia.